-Of all ancient Rome’s great buildings, only the Pantheon (dedicated to all the Roman Gods) remains intact.
-It was built in 27 B.C. by Marcus Agrippa and was reconstructed by Hadrian in the early 2nd century A.D.
+Of all ancient Rome’s great buildings, only the Pantheon (dedicated to all the Roman Gods) remains fully intact.
+It was built in 27 B.C. by Marcus Agrippa and reconstructed by Hadrian in the early 2nd century A.D.
 The building is among the greatest architectural wonders of the world due to its dome and its concept of space.

 5) Eat plenty of Gelato

 You can’t possibly visit Rome without trying some of its word famous gelato.
 There are many gelaterias around the city, but if you want the best gelato in Rome you will need to look.

 My recommendation would Giolitti, a famous historic café from the 1920’s nested between the parliament and the Pantheon in the heart of Rome’s Centro Storico.

 6) Check out Piazza Navona

 Piazza Navona is one of the most famous and beautiful of Rome’s many squares.
 The large and lively square features no less than three magnificent fountains.
 Another eye-catcher in the large square is the Baroque church of Sant’Agnese in Agone.

 Come to Piazza Navona to eat, shop, or people watch in one of Rome’s busiest squares.
 Also try coming at night, which offers an entirely different experience.